eBooks & More

-AudioBookCloud (formerly TumbleTalkingBooks) is a database of streaming audiobooks for all ages.
+AudioBookCloud is a database of streaming audiobooks for all ages.
 After accessing the site with your library card and password, you can listen online to audio books in many different categories.
 These books are always available, never on hold, and need not be downloaded.
 You can simply browse, click and listen.

 What kinds of audiobooks can I listen to on AudioBookCloud?

 The site includes contemporary genre fiction for adults such as mysteries & suspense, historical fiction, romance, westerns, science fiction, classics and non-fiction.
 Plays, including Shakespeare, are part of the collection.
-Children's and teen books, and Spanish titles—generally translations of English or American classics-- are also available.
+Children’s and teen books, and Spanish titles—generally translations of English or American classics– are also available.

-Can I download from AudioBookCloud to my mobile device?
+Can I download audiobooks from this site?